danwild/leaflet-wms-animator/README.md

 	// **See defining image request for more info**
 	// due to CORS restrictions, you need to define an async function to ask your proxy server to make the WMS
-	// GetMap request and resolve the result - this example is using a call to a server function called 'getImage' (in MeteorJS)
+	// GetMap request and resolve the result (as a base64 encoded string).
+This example is using a call to a server function called
-	// note that if your target WMS is CORS enabled, you can just define a direct HTTP request here instead.
+	// 'getImage' (in MeteorJS).
+Note that if your target WMS is CORS enabled, you can just define a direct HTTP request here instead.
 	proxyFunction: function(requestUrl, time, resolve, reject){

-		Meteor.call('getImage', requestUrl, function(err, res) {
+		Meteor.call('getImage', requestUrl, function(err, base64ImgString) {
 			if(err){
 				reject(err);
 			}

-			resolve({ time: time, img: res });
+			resolve({ time: time, img: base64ImgString });
 		});
 	},